 Egg Dance was a country dance that was named after an Easter game.
 The dancers moved between the eggs but avoid damaging them.
 This kind of dance was also very commonly performed during festivals and large celebrations.

 The Morris Dance was one of the most significant medieval dances.
-It was the oldest and it has remained the same since it was introduced with King Edward III.
+It was the oldest and it has remained the same since it was introduced by King Edward III.
 The medieval dance told stories of bravery and gallantry such as those of Robin Hood and his men.

 The painting was famous for several centuries and some illustrated books were said to have been produced based loosely on this painting.
 It was destroyed during World War II and only a copy of the original medieval Dance of Death painting was kept.

-During the medieval period, these medieval dances became part of religious practice and became very common among Christians especially during the 13th century.
+During the medieval period, these medieval dances became part of religious practice and became very common among Christians, especially during the 13th century.
 Social events and gatherings, whether secular or religious were often enlivened by dancing.
-However, the physical manifestation of happiness, bliss and glee were not only revealed during these occasions but has transcended to become part of every life, medieval or otherwise.
+However, the physical manifestation of happiness, bliss, and glee was not only revealed during these occasions but has transcended to become part of every life, medieval or otherwise.